-From warm color palettes to cozy vibes and rich flavors, fall weddings are all about embracing the season—and that goes for the food served as well!
+From warm color palettes to cozy vibes and rich flavors, fall weddings are all about embracing the season—and that goes for the food served as well.
 As temperatures drop and leaves begin to fall, the way we eat changes, so it's no surprise that caterers have noticed a difference in what couples are requesting for fall wedding fare.

 Meet the Expert

-To break down exactly what's different (and great!) about cocktail hour, dinner, and dessert menus this time of year, we called on top caterers to chat about everything from what guests want to what's in season.
-And, well, we learned a lot.
-So if you're planning a fall wedding, read on for a step-by-step guide to creating a fall wedding menu that's flavorful, creative, and comforting in all the season's best ways.
+If you're planning a fall wedding, read on for a step-by-step guide to creating a fall wedding menu that's flavorful, creative, and comforting in all the season's best ways.

-Think Less Stations, More Passed Apps
+Think Fewer Stations, More Passed Apps

 Consider Comfort Foods

 Chillier weather definitely means more comfort food, and there’s nothing wrong with bringing these to the table.
 To accomplish this at your wedding, start by thinking about the foods you incorporate into your diet once summer is over and how you can serve those in a creative way.
-“In the fall, we are not serving as lite of fare as we see in July," Carey says.
+“In the fall, we are not serving as light of fare as we see in July," Carey says.
 "We do less seafood and definitely more comfort food and more hearty foods like rotisserie chicken and smoked pork.”

 Embrace Seasonal Flavors